Rugby union in the Bailiwick of Guernsey: History

+As yet, Guernsey has not fielded a national team.
+In 2025 a combined Jersey and Guernsey rugby team, dubbed "Channel Islands XV" debuted in a friendly fixture against Sweden, ranked 31st in the world at the time.

 Broadcast media

 Guernsey has no television of its own (the ITV variant Channel Television sometimes includes rugby news) but does have its own radio stations.
-British and French television can both be received in the islands, and often include extensive rugby coverage - such as the Rugby World Cup and Six Nations Championship.
+British and French television can both be received in the islands, and often include extensive rugby coverage – such as the Rugby World Cup and Six Nations Championship.